Atohor/fifa-21-data-cleaning-task-Pidgin-Version/README.md

     <h2>Introduction</h2>
 </div>

-this now how I take jejely clean the FIFA 21 dataset when some big names for the data industry drop ontop twitter , make omomo analyst and egbon analyst take try their hand wether dem sabi work to fit lick this dirty data plate make e de shine wella .
-Dem tag the challenge #Datacleaningchallenge.
+this now how I take jejely clean the FIFA 21 dataset when some big names for the data industry drop ontop twitter , make omomo analyst and egbon analyst take try their hands, wether you sabi work or you be jjc .Dem tag the challenge #Datacleaningchallenge.

 Omo The data sef nor be small data , e carry 77 columns and 18,980 rows on everything about many footballers for around 2021.
 The dataset dey where everybody go fit see am for [kaggle](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring) and the guy when run am  gather scrap the data from [sofifa](www.sofifa.com)